Carillon City

 Carillon City was a major Australian shopping centre in Perth, Western Australia.
 It was located in the middle of the Perth main retail precinct between the Hay and Murray Street malls, at the southern end of Forrest Place.
 It was linked to St Georges Terrace by way of access through Trinity Arcade and an arcade under Hay Street Mall.
-Walkways and a pedestrian overpass connected the Cultural Centre, public carparks, and the rail and bus terminal with Carillon City.
+Walkways and a pedestrian overpass connected the Cultural Centre, public carparks, the adjacent Forrest Chase shopping centre and the rail and bus terminal with Carillon City.

 As of April 2025, the centre sits mostly empty, except for a few stores facing Murray Street and Hay Street.
 It is planned to undergo redevelopment involving demolition of the existing centre and replacing it with new buildings.

 History

 Originally, the centre was two individual arcades known as City Arcade and Carillon Arcade.
 City Arcade was constructed in 1970 and refurbished in 1980.
 It also includes a 14 story office tower above the arcade on the Murray Street end.
 Carillon Arcade was opened in 1982.
 Some of the original tenants were Miss Maud, Four Seasons and Sasellas Tavern, all of which had remained at the same locations throughout all the changes undertaken to the centre.
 In 1996, the Perth Tourists Lounge opened on the fifth floor; it was targeted primarily at overseas visitors particularly from Asian destinations to relax while visiting and shopping within the city areas.

 Sometime in 1998, City Arcade was purchased by the Hawaiian Property Group and Multiplex Property Trust.
 From July 1999 to March 2001, City Arcade and Carillon Arcade were merged into what is now known as Carillon City through the addition of interconnecting walkways at a cost of $3 million.

 In 2006 the food court was refurbished at a cost of $6 million, the upgrades included new escalators and improvements to the Hay Street entrance.

 In 2016, property group Dexus bought the centre for $140 million at a yield of 5.47% for its Dexus Wholesale Property Fund.

-On 1 November 2021, the centre closed for redevelopment except for a few stores with storefronts facing Murray Street and Hay Street.
+On 1 November 2021, the centre closed for redevelopment except for a few stores with storefronts facing Murray Street and Hay Street, though it remains open for pedestrians travelling between the two streets and Forrest Chase.
 On 29 April 2022, it was announced that Tattarang bought the centre.

 In 2024, the mostly empty Carillon City hosted art installations for multiple cultural festivals.
 This included being turned into a wetland for Perth Festival, and an extended multi-artist visual art installation for the Strange Festival.
 In 2025, the centre hosted an exhibit documenting abandoned Perth buildings as part of the Boorloo Heritage Festival.